jhucsf/fall2022/assign/assign04.md

 of the program.
 However, if you do decide to use `/tmp` please note the following points:

-* `/tmp` is shared amongst all users of the system, so you should probably create a subfolder that will be reasonably unique to you.
+* `/tmp` is shared amongst all users of the system, so you should probably create a subfolder that will be reasonably unique to you so you don't accidentally overwrite someone else's file.
 * `/tmp` is local to the current machine.
 E.g. `/tmp` on ugrad1 is independent of `/tmp` on ugrad2.
 * Since `/tmp` is shared, you **must ensure** that you set file permissions correctly on your created directory (`chmod -R 700 /tmp/mydir`).
 You should also keep your actual implementation out of `/tmp`.
 * You must not create every large files in `/tmp` and you must ensure that you delete everything you leave there _before logging off_.

 If you create a few files that are no more than, say, 16 megabytes in size, and if you clean them up properly before logging out, you should be fine.